Villa Parisi

 Villa Parisi - Borghese is a villa in Frascati, now in Monte Porzio Catone municipal territory, Italy.

 Description and history

-Villa Parisi was built between 1604 and 1605 by Mons.
-Fernando Taverna.
-In 1615 it was acquired by Cardinal Scipione Borghese.
-Later a nymphaeum and stately portal were built together as part of the extension work by the architect Girolamo Rainaldi.
-Camillo Borghese in 1729 initiated further renovations.
+Villa Parisi was built between 1604 and 1605 by Monsignor Fernando Taverna.
+In 1615, it was acquired by Cardinal Scipione Borghese.
+Later, a nymphaeum and stately portal were built together as part of the extension work by the architect Girolamo Rainaldi.
+In 1729, Camillo Borghese initiated further renovations.